Dickinson-COMP-491-492/website/docs/syllabus.md

 - suggests that much less than the expected amount of time was invested in its completion.
 - may be messy making it hard to follow.
 - may contain significant grammar issues that interfere with understanding.
+- may reflect impermissible use of or overreliance on AI tools.

 ##### Missing or Incomplete Work